yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Note that if you provide a hostname, the universe might experience issues communicating.
 To resolve this, you need to delete the failed universe and then recreate it with the `use_node_hostname_for_local_tserver` flag enabled.

-### Provision nodes manually
+This completes the on-premises cloud provider configuration.
+You can proceed to [Configure the backup target](../../backup-target/) or [Create deployments](../../../create-deployments/).

-To provision your nodes manually, you have the following two options:
+#### Provision nodes manually using the pre-provisioning script

-1. If the SSH user you provided has sudo privileges but requires a password, you can [run the pre-provisioning script](#run-the-pre-provisioning-script).
+This step is only required if you set **Manually Provision Nodes** to true on your on-prem provider configuration, and the SSH user has sudo privileges which require a password.

-1. If the SSH user does not have any sudo privileges, you need to [set up the database nodes manually](../on-premises-manual/).
+{{< note title="Note" >}}

-#### Run the pre-provisioning script
+If the SSH user does not have any sudo privileges, you need to set up the database nodes manually.
+Refer to [Set up on-premises nodes manually](../on-premises-manual/).

-This step is only required if you set **Manually Provision Nodes** to true on your on-prem provider configuration, and the SSH user has sudo privileges which require a password; otherwise you skip this step.
+{{< /note >}}

-The pre-provisioning script is displayed under **Instances** on the **Instances** tab of the on-prem configuration you created.
+To provision your nodes you can run the pre-provisioning script.
+The script is displayed under **Instances** on the **Instances** tab of the on-prem configuration you created.

 You can manually provision each node using the pre-provisioning Python script, as follows: